Numerical modeling of cosmic rays in the heliosphere: Analysis of proton data from AMS-02 and PAMELA: Introduction

 Since \GCR modulation is a manifestation of the \GCR propagation through the heliosphere, \GCR data can be used to investigate the fundamental physics processes governing the transport of charged particles through the heliospheric plasma.
 In particular, precise measurements of the energy and time dependence of the \GCR fluxes may help to disentangle the interplay of the different physics mechanisms at work.
 In this respect, the physical understanding of \GCR modulation in the heliosphere is one of the main objectives of many theoretical and observational studies \citep{Corti2019,Boschini2017,Bobik2016,Potgieter2017}.
 Besides, modeling the \GCR modulation is essential for the search of new physics signatures in the fluxes of \GCR antimatter such as positrons or antiprotons.
 An antimatter excess in \GCRs may suggest the occurrence of dark matter annihilation processes or the existence of new astrophysical sources of antimatter.
 Since the low-energy spectra of \GCRs are influenced by solar modulation, any interpretation about the origin of antiparticles requires an accurate modeling of the charge-sign and energy dependent effects of \GCR modulation \citep{Tomassetti2017BCUnc}.
 Understanding the evolution of the \GCR fluxes in the heliosphere is also important for assessing the radiation hazard of astronauts, electronics, and communication systems for low-Earth-orbit satellites or deep space missions \citep{Norbury2018,Mrigakshi2012}.
 In fact, the Galactic \GCR flux constitutes a significant dose of ionizing radiation for human bodies and electronics, and thus an accurate knowledge of the temporal and spatial variation of the \GCR in the heliosphere will reduce the uncertainties in the radiation dose evaluation \citep{Cucinotta2015}.
 An important challenge, in this context, is to establish a predictive model for solar modulation that is able to forecast the \GCR flux evolution using solar activity proxies.

-Experimentally, a substantial progress has been made with the new measurements of the proton flux from the AMS-02 experiment \citep{Aguilar2018PHeVSTime, Aguilar2018LeptonsVSTime} and the PAMELA mission \citep{Adriani2013Protons,Martucci2018}, along with the measurements provided by the Voyager-1 spacecraft beyond the heliosphere \citep{Cummings2016}.
+From the observational point of view, a substantial progress has been made with the new measurements of the proton flux from the Alpha Magnetic Spectrometer (AMS-02) experiment in the International Space Station \citep{Aguilar2018PHeVSTime, Aguilar2018LeptonsVSTime} and the PAMELA mission onboard the Resurs-DK1 satellite \citep{Adriani2013Protons,Martucci2018}, along with the data provided by the Voyager-1 spacecraft beyond the heliosphere \citep{Cummings2016}.
 In particular, AMS-02 and PAMELA have recently released accurate measurements of \GCR proton spectra over Bartels' rotation basis (BR, 27 days), over extended energy range and for extended time periods, covering the long solar minimum of 2006-2009 (cycle 23/24), the ascending phase of cycle 24, the solar maximum and HMF reversal of 2013-2014, and the subsequent descending phase towards the new minimum until May 2017.
 Therefore, the data allows for the study of the \GCR propagation in the heliosphere under very different conditions of solar activity and epochs of opposite HMF polarities, which may bring a substantial advance in the understanding of the solar modulation phenomenon.